-Using nearly 30 years of product expertise, including the above-mentioned tools, Olam has adopted mid- to long-term environmental and social objectives in accordance with each of the SDGs, and have also announced Cocoa Compass in 2019 and Coffee LENS in 2020.
+Using nearly 30 years of product expertise, including the above-mentioned tools, Olam has adopted mid- to long-term environmental and social objectives in accordance with each of the SDGs, and have also announced Cocoa Compass in 2019, Coffee LENS in 2020 and Cashew Trail, Hazelnut Trail, and Milk Matters in 2021.

 Olam has received a number of awards in recognition of these efforts, including from Fortune Magazine's Change the World 2016 corporate rankings.
-Olam's Founder & Group CEO Sunny Verghese was appointed chairman of the World Business Council for Sustainable Development (WBCSD), which further demonstrates MC's high global acclaim for its sustainability efforts.
+Olam's Founder and Group CEO, Sunny Verghese is the current chairman of the World Business Council for Sustainable Development (WBCSD), which further demonstrates the global acclaim accorded to Olam for its sustainability efforts.